 Buying Guide

-The Pacifier Thermometer reviews the convenient Fever Alert® glow feature allows parents to urge a nighttime temperature reading without disturbing the baby.
+The Pacifier Thermometer reviews the convenient Fever Alert® glow feature, allowing parents to obtain a nighttime temperature reading without disturbing the baby.

 Accuracy